roleoroleo/yi-hack-Allwinner-v2/unbrick/README.md

    The last option allows you to run the hack after the unbrick (but you need to install the hack separately).
 5. You will find the file backup_XXX.gz in the folder corresponding to your model.
+6. Check if there were any errors in the procedure: the size of the resulting file must be similar to the corresponding mtdblockX.bin.
-6. Unzip it in the root folder of your sd card.
+7. Unzip it in the root folder of your sd card.
-7. Switch on the cam and wait for the cam to come online.
+8. Switch on the cam and wait for the cam to come online.

 To run this script correctly you have to comply some dependencies depending on your OS.
 For example if you are using a Debian distro, install: